Broadcasting row updates with PostgreSQL triggers

 changes to any rows without resorting to inefficient polling.

-We are going to exploit the fact that every UPDATE
+We are going to exploit the fact that every UPDATE trigger function in PostgreSQL receives both the previous

 row and the current row as arguments.
-We are going to start with defining the actual TRIGGER
+We are going to start with defining the actual TRIGGER:

 |